 It's hard to believe, but spring is almost here!
 We're just a few weeks away from fresh flowers, stunning color and eye-catching spring gardens.
-Though the official start of spring is March 20th, why wait to check out the plants and trees you need to make your spring garden second to none?
+For planting inspiration, check out our tree and shrub suggestions below that embody springtime beauty and color.

 Whether you're going for the popular Tulip Poplar (it's not just for fall!), graceful Weeping Willow or classic White Dogwood, we've got you covered with our top five selections for spring.

 1. Tulip Poplar